thinkphp/google-translate/docs/GoogleLanguage.md

 #### Options

-1. text (String, by default '')   - input text
+1. text (String, by default " ")   - input text to translate.
-2. from (String, by default 'en') - source language
+2. from (String, by default 'en') - source language.
-3.   to (String, by default 'fr') - target language
+3.   to (String, by default 'fr') - target language.

 ### Returns: